Alexander Madsen

-Alexander Madsen (born January 26, 1995) is a Finnish professional basketball player for AEK Athens of the Greek Basket League and the Basketball Champions League.
+Alexander Thor Bjerregård Madsen (born 26 January 1995) is a Finnish professional basketball player for Karditsa of the Greek Basketball League and the Basketball Champions League.
+He also represents the Finnish national team in international competition.

 Club career

 In Finland, Alexander Madsen played for Kouvot from 2012–2016.

 He later played for USK Praha of the National Basketball League (Czech Republic) from 2016 to 2018.

-On July 25, 2022, Madsen signed a one-year contract with AEK Athens of the Greek Basket League.
+After playing three seasons for VEF Rīga in Latvia, on July 25, 2022, Madsen signed a one-year contract with AEK Athens of the Greek Basket League and the FIBA Champions league.
+In 20 domestic league games, he averaged 6.2 points and 2.5 rebounds, playing around 14 minutes per contest.